cfoltran/cv/README.md

 ## 👨‍💻 Experiences

 ### **Software engineer** @[panierdachat.com](https://panierdachat.com) *(from Dec 2021)*
 - **Build the entire orchestrate infrastructure** with Kubernetes, Helm and AWS.
-Rolling update, horizontal and vertical autoscale ensures the high availability of the product.
+Rolling updates, horizontal and vertical autoscale ensures the high availability of the product.
 - Create **dev workflow** with github actions.
-Deployment are automatically deployed and versionned on staging cluster.
+Deployments are automatically deployed and versionned on staging cluster.
 Then, developments are automatically deployed on production cluster.

 ### **R&D engineer** @[Ateme](https://www.ateme.fr) *(Dec 2019 - Decembre 2021)*<br>
 - **Anevia cloud services (6 first months):**